Tasmania Police: Operational equipment

 In addition to firearms, police are also equipped with an expandable baton and OC spray.
-In April 2015, the Multiuse Integrated Protection Vest (MIPV) was issued, a combination of a load bearing vest and a Ballistic vest, with a high visibility over garment, together with a new uniform.
+In April 2015, the Multiuse Integrated Protection Vest (MIPV) was issued, a combination of a load bearing vest and a ballistic vest, with a high visibility over garment, together with a new uniform.

 Tasmania Police evaluated the use of taser stun guns in 2009, but the decision was made not to issue tasers to frontline officers.
 Currently, only officers of the Special Operations Group are authorised to carry tasers.
 In 2025, a 12-month trial of tasers for up to fifty frontline officers was announced.

 In August 2018, Tasmania Police began the rollout of body worn cameras to frontline officers, as part of a $3.4 million program to deploy them across the whole force over four years.

 Vehicles

 The first radio-equipped vehicles adopted by Tasmania Police were FX Holden sedans, with ten of these acquired in 1950.
 Ford Fairlane cars were adopted in 1960 for use by the Criminal Investigative Branch, and over the years various makes of Holden, Ford and Toyota have been used.
 Notably the Traffic division adopted Nissan Skyline Silhouette pursuit cars in the late 1980s.

-Tasmania Police vehicles are based around several platforms, including the Hybrid Toyota Camry, Hyundai Santa Fe, Kia Sorrento for general (urban) patrol.
-The Highway Patrol utilise a variety of makes and models employed on a "best-suitability" basis including Subaru Outback, VW Passat, Kia Stinger and BMW 5 series “M Sport” models.The Ford Ranger and Isuzu D Max are currently used as base vehicles for divisional vans, fitted with a custom Varley-brand rotary-moulded, "pod" for transport of prisoners.
+Tasmania Police vehicles are based around several platforms, including the Hybrid Toyota RAV4, Hyundai Santa Fe, Kia Sorento for general (urban) patrol.
+The Highway Patrol utilise a variety of makes and models employed on a "best-suitability" basis including Subaru Outback and BMW 3 series M340i models.The Ford Ranger and Isuzu D Max are currently used as base vehicles for divisional vans, fitted with a custom Varley-brand rotary-moulded, "pod" for transport of prisoners.
 Divisional vans are also predominantly used as patrol-support vehicles, to transport people under-arrest who have displayed a propensity for violence.

 The BMW R1200RT-P motorcycle is the primary motorcycle used in Tasmania, to supplement traffic control and enforcement duties, as well as assist with dignitaries and official ceremonial duties.

 Tasmania Police general patrol vehicles are equipped with mobile data terminals, used to interrogate criminal and traffic databases.
 They also have a general exemption against the Tasmanian government's "green-fleet" designations, as most vehicles under this designation are unsuitable for policing duties, and do not comply with Australian standards for the minimum requirements for Australian police vehicles.

+Helicopters

+Since January 2026, aviation support has been provided to Tasmania Police by private company Starflight who operate three Bell 412 helicopters that also provides aviation support to Ambulance Tasmania.
+The three Bell 412 helicopters will be replaced by three Airbus H145 D3 helicopters in late 2027 and will be based in Hobart.